flancia-coop/doc.anagora.org/social-coop-oc.md

     - had hoped Loomio would enable "sensemaking" tool conversation, but hard to have conversation in that particular post
 - contentious points so far
     - stipends
+    - additional hosting expense if we/TWG propose alternate hosting provider
 - key next step: do we understand the budget that has been proposed? sensemaking.
 - questions that we can discuss/answer/investigate
     - Dan: Do we think platform 6 will continue to be our fiscal host?